cloudfoundry-incubator/kubecf/doc/dev/general.md

 underlying Kube cluster.

 To activate this alternative use the option
-`--set features.eirini=true` when deploying kubecf from its chart.
+`--set features.eirini.enabled=true` when deploying kubecf from its chart.

 #### Ingress